Historical Apoplexy · State Legislative Adaptations · Ohio

 directly causes visceral fat accumulation, atherosclerosis, and

-coronary artery disease, with cingulate cortex serotonin identified
+coronary artery disease, with cingulate cortex serotonin

-disease (Shively, 2009; 2014);
+cardiovascular disease (Shively, 2009; 2014);

 (18) Dr. Elizabeth Blackburn, recipient of the 2009 Nobel Prize in